unccd/Prais4-reporting-manual/implementationFramework.md

 For the 2026 reporting process, the relevant part of the implementation framework is placed separately under each SO.
 For SO1- SO4 these sections focus on two broad areas:

-**(a) Policy and planning**
+#### a) Policy and planning

 Sharing experiences in:

 (i) the development, implementation and monitoring of national, subregional and regional action programmes and/or plans for UNCCD implementation;

 (ii) the establishment of policies and enabling environments;

 (iii) mainstreaming of efforts to combat desertification/land degradation and drought (DLDD);

 (iv) improvements in drought preparedness and management.

 (v) leveraging of synergies with other Conventions and goals.

-**(b) Actions on the ground**
+#### b) Actions on the ground

 Sharing experience in:

 (i) successful implementation practices used to achieve sustainable land management;

 (ii) establishing knowledge sharing systems;

 (iii) drought risk management and early warning systems;

 (iv) alternative livelihoods.

-**(c) Financial and non-financial resources**
+#### c) Financial and non-financial resources

 Sharing experiences in:

 (i) the development, implementation and monitoring of national strategies for mobilizing resources for UNCCD implementation;

 (ii) leveraging of synergies with other Conventions and goals, especially in relation to mobilizing resources;

 (iii) national circumstances and institutional arrangements relevant to the reporting process on Strategic Objective 5 and the progress indicators.

 ### 7.1.2.
 Approach to reporting and structure of the reporting template

 Reporting on the implementation framework is generally in a tabular and narrative format, and is voluntary.

 A specific reporting template (SOx-IF) can be found as the final element for each of the SOs in the PRAIS 4 platform and includes one or more of the applicable sections.

 The template poses a series of high-level questions to which the Parties can answer “Yes/No”.
-If the answer is “Yes”, then the Parties have the opportunity to provide additional information on each topic detailing the country´s experience.
+If the answer is “Yes”, then the Parties have the opportunity to provide additional information on each topic detailing the country's experience.
 This additional information can be provided by filling in the tables, containing a combination of selections from drop-down menus and free descriptive text.

 Additionally, comment boxes are included at the end of each form where other relevant information which is not easily or fully described in the tables or through answers to the specific questions can be added.
 The narrative nature of the implementation framework section gives Parties an opportunity to provide and share information on experiences and challenges.
 Parties are also encouraged to add one or more examples in support of the stated experiences, including the approach/procedure that was used, how the reported examples were successful, and what factors contributed to their success.

 ### 7.1.3.
 Reporting for Action

 The information provided through reporting on the implementation framework will be used, inter alia, for the official sessions of the Committee for the Review of the Implementation of the Convention to highlight experiences gained in the implementation of the Convention.
 For example, the information from the 2022 reporting cycle was used to compile examples of interventions made by countries to halt and reverse land degradation.
 These examples are presented in the publication [The Land Story](https://www.unccd.int/resources/publications/land-story-country-experiences-reporting-land-degradation-and-drought) (UNCCD, 2024).
 Material contributed to the implementation framework in this reporting cycle can provide additional examples and case studies for a future edition of a similar publication.
 Such case studies can serve as an inspiration to all countries and provide practical ideas on how they can address land degradation in their own countries.

 The following sections in this reporting manual provide advice on the specific content and type of information that is required in the tables and narratives concerning each area/aim within the Implementation Framework part of the reporting.